 - the knowledge and experience to be part of decision making and policy forming for handling fraud in government accounting

 - the confidence to handle instances of fraud and implement disciplinary action and next steps in the event of such instances

 - awareness and values to build a value-driven, ethical work culture discouraging illegal practices and unethical work conduct

 - additional skill, confidence, experience and exposure to undertake higher roles and responsibilities, in turn helping them progress in their roles or across roles within the organisation

 Zoe Talent Solutions offers training courses across a wide range of topics in the most customisable form.
-The Fraud Detection in Government Accounting training course is customised as per the professional backgrounds and experience of the training audience.
+The Fraud Detection, Investigation Audit and Corrective Action in Government Accounting course is customised as per the professional backgrounds and experience of the training audience.
 Besides lectures and presentations on the topic of discussion, the course includes group activities and role-plays among trainees to ensure participation and learning.

 Further, the trainer discusses famous and recent case studies to foster relativity with some known reference.
 Trainees are also encouraged to share any relevant experiences that they have had in their roles or organisations, and these situations are discussed in detail.